 COVID-19 Testing for Those With Symptoms

-To protect those who are not infected with COVID-19, anyone with symptoms should still contact their healthcare providers to obtain a COVID-19 test referral.
-If you do have COVID-19 symptoms, testing is available at the Central Vermont Medical Center.
+To protect those who are not infected with COVID-19, anyone with symptoms should contact their healthcare providers to obtain a COVID-19 test referral.
+If you do have COVID-19 symptoms, testing is available at the Central Vermont Medical Center testing site even on weekends.
 Call CVMC at 802-371-5310 to speak to a COVID-19 screener, or ask your health provider to request a COVID-19 test for you.